JamesDaniel/local-node-modules/README.md

-# An example project structure for future projects
+# An example project structure for future nodejs projects

 ## Links